Jeremy Pena Player Props: Astros vs. Phillies

 Jeremy Pena At The Plate

-- Pena has seven doubles, four home runs and five walks while hitting .240.
+- Pena is batting .240 with seven doubles, five home runs and five walks.

-- Looking at the 25 games he has played this year, he's homered in four of them (16.0%), and in 3.6% of his trips to the dish.
+- Pena is batting .300 with two homers during his last games and is riding a four-game hitting streak.

+- He has hit a home run in 19.2% of his games this season, and 4.4% of his plate appearances.

-- Pena has driven home a run in nine games this season (36.0%), including more than one RBI in 16.0% of his games and producing three or more of his team's runs on one occasion..
+- In 38.5% of his games this year, Pena has tallied at least one RBI.
+In four of those games (15.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.